 When you meet the perfect person who’s just right for you, you’d feel more relaxed than ever and feel more secure and happy too.

 But do you feel that way, or do you constantly feel like you need to make an effort to hold the relationship together?

-But I’ve had my share of insecurities and cases of jealousy now and then.
-And I’ve had quite a few miserable breakups that took several weeks of tears to get over.
+Some people have been in perfect relationships, and consider themselves to be loving and considerate people who know how to keep their partners happy.
+But these same people also have their share of insecurities and cases of jealousy now and then.
+And they’ve probably even had quite a few miserable breakups that took several weeks of tears to get over.

 When you’re madly in love with someone, you may not realize the amount of effort you’re putting into your relationship to try and keep it perfect.

 Stop trying too hard to make your relationship work.
 Happiness in love should come effortlessly.
 Every now and then, take a step back and give your partner a chance to prove their love for you, and avoid letting them take you for granted.

 Read these signs and if you’re indulging in more than a few signs, you’re truly walking on eggshells in your relationship, and need to back off just a bit.
 And ask yourself if you really need to be in the relationship anymore.